 Think of your uterus as a pillow, and these ligaments stretch to the corners of that pillow to keep it tied to your body.

 As your uterus grows those ligaments get STRETCHED, like a tight rubber band, so when you add extra stress by coughing, standing, getting out of a car — they tend to get ANGRY, and can cause a LOT of pain.
+I have a whole post on sharp abdominal pains you might find helpful.

 The symptoms include pain in the abdominal area, often on one side or both sides, and can range from mild to severe.
 The way that women describe this pain is: